pulumi/workshops/aws-getting-started-cicd/README.md

 # Wait a few more seconds for the changes to occur

 # Or, using advanced settings to skip the preview
-$ pulumi up --yes --skip-preview --non-interactive --stack test
+$ pulumi up --yes --skip-preview --non-interactive --stack dev
 # Wait a few seconds

 🎉 Congratulations 🎉  Your application is now up and running!